lfriesecke/uncertainty-aware-pca-revisited/README.md

    pip install -r requirements.txt
    ```

-5. Execute the given code.
+5. Execute the given code - just use one of the provided datasets and export a glyph.
+If you want to reproduce the Iris glyph, run the `example.py` script.

 6. Exit the virtual environment by running: